-Figure 7 identifies the existing regional trails and other linear trails that pass through regional parks, as well as planned regional trails and regional trail search corridors.
+Figure 6-7 identifies the existing and planned regional trails and other significantlinear trails that pass through regional parks, as well as planned regional trails and regional trail search corridors.
 The Metropolitan Council requires the city to prepare a master plan document for all planned regional trails.
+Corridors are identified as planned regional trails if the alignment is relatively well-known.
 Regional trail search corridors are defined by the Metropolitan Council in the Parks Policy Plan.
+In some cases, the planned trail alignment needs further study, and these are identified as regional trail search corridors.

-Actively pursue designation and development of additional regional trails as shown on Figure 7.
-Identify regional trail alignments within the regional trail search corridors, and prepare regional trail master plans for trails where alignments are known.
+Actively pursue designation and development of additional regional trails as shown on Figure 67.
+Identify regional trail alignments within the regional trail search corridors and prepare regional trail master plans for trails where alignments are known-